South Africa national soccer team: Nickname

 "Bafana Bafana" is a nickname given to the national side by its fans.
-It is Swati and translates literally as "the boys, the boys".
+It is Nguni and translates literally as "the boys, the boys".
 Its actual meaning in Nguni language is, "Go boys!
 Go boys!", though others take the double use of "Bafana" to mean "all of the boys"---the team and management, as well as the spectators; togetherness, as in the African concept of ubuntu.

 In July 1992, at Kings Park stadium in Durban, fans shouted "Bafana Bafana" [GO BOYS GO BOYS] when South Africa was on the verge of beating Cameroon and after the game.
 A group of three journalists, from South Africa newspaper The Sowetan, then began to use the name in print when referring to the team.
 The name was initially used only informally, as SAFA felt that it was not commercially viable, and that it was degrading to refer to a team of men as boys.

 Standton Woodrush Ltd applied to trademark the name in 1993.
 The trademark was granted but was for clothing only.
 In 1994, the team's technical sponsor at the time, Kappa, applied for the trademarks "Bafana" and "Bafana Bafana" in class 25.
 These were granted and subsequently passed on to SAFA.
 In 1997, SAFA filed for the trademark "Bafana Bafana" for all goods and services, in all classes.

 SAFA then applied to have Standton Woodrush Ltd removed from the trademarks register, on the grounds that SAFA was the rightful owner of the name.
 The case was dismissed on the ground that SAFA was not an interested person within the meaning of this term as used in the Trade Marks Act No. 94 of 1993, which provides that only an interested party has legal standing to seek relief.

 SAFA made another application to gain ownership of the trademark, with the second application going to the Appeal Court.
 The court again found that SAFA did not have the necessary grounds for ownership of the name in all classes.
 The court held that an intention to use a mark does not create a preference for registration, and that the proprietor of a trademark need not be its originator.

 In 2011 SAFA paid R5 million to Standton Woodrush Ltd for rights to the name "Bafana Bafana", in class 25 and all other classes.